jonas1ara/Numerical-methods-fs/README.md

 - Gradient descent to find minima or maxima of functions.

-## Contributions
+# Contributions

 Feel free to contribute!
-If you have additional methods you'd like to add or improve existing descriptions, create a pull request, and I'll be happy to review it.
+If you have additional methods you'd like to add or improve existing descriptions, create a pull request, and I'll be happy to review it but try to keep your solution in the programming style of F#.